715-268-9340 | library@amerylibrary.org | Hours: Mon - Fri 9-6, Sat 9-1

 In most book clubs, the members all read and discuss the same book at a meeting.
 However, when it comes to non-fiction, it is often difficult to obtain multiple copies of the same book.
 So, this book club uses a thematic approach instead.
 Each month the members read a book of their own choice about a theme that the group agreed upon at the previous meeting.
 Then at the book club meeting, each member talks about their book and what they learned.

-• Next Meeting: Thursday, November 21t from 2:00 – 3:30 p.m.
+• Next Meeting: Thursday, March 27th from 2:00 – 3:30 p.m.

 • Meeting location: Makerspace Room on the lower level of the library